-Students who meet the cumulative GPA listed below will be honored with special recognition at graduation.
+Students who meet the cumulative GPA listed below will be honored with special recognition in the graduation program.
 The honor will be noted on the degree.

-- □ Summa Cum Laude Cumulative grade point average of 3.90 or higher - □ Magna Cum Laude Cumulative grade point average of 3.70-3.89 - Cum Laude Cumulative grade point average of 3.50-3.69
+Summa Cum Laude - Cumulative grade point average of 3.90 or higher Magna Cum Laude - Cumulative grade point average of 3.70-3.89 Cum Laude - Cumulative grade point average of 3.50-3.69